StackVista/stackstate-docs/setup/release-notes/README.md

 ### SUSE Observability Rancher UI Extension

 - Ensure the UI extension version matches the recommended version for your Rancher deployment.
+    - See the UI extension and Rancher compatibility matrix [here](../../k8s-suse-rancher-prime.md#suse-observability-rancher-ui-extension-compatibility-matrix).
 - Upgrades and compatibility are typically aligned with Rancher and SUSE Observability platform releases.

 ## Support Policy